Welcome to the CIO Office

 - With broad input from campus partners, plan the future development of information technology at the University of Iowa.

-- Engage collegiate and administrative units in dialogue on many key levels (Dean, Assoc.
-Dean/Director, and technical staff) of each organization.
+- Engage collegiate and administrative units in dialogue on many key levels (dean, associate dean, director, and technical staff) of each organization.

 - Support IT staff in continuous development of professional skills as they contribute to the success of the university.